RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-30-wanted-community-manager.markdown

 WisdomGroup is hiring a Community Manager (CM) to help run our user groups and conferences.
 This is a part-time independent contractor position, mostly remote, with some on-site work during meetings and conferences.
 The position could become full-time depending on results produced and community growth.

 ###Smart People, Growing Together
 Our community philosophy can be summarized as follows: _When smart people challenge each other to grow, great things happen_.
 Our track record is  covered in the article [How to Grow a User Group](/blog/2014/05/30/how-to-grow-a-user-group/).
-The right CM will help to grow thes groups to the next level of excellence.
 <!--more-->
 ###Responsibilities
 The CM will be responsible for the following: